From: Darren D. MacDonald, thenorthbaybay.ca staff

 Councillor Dave Mendicino, prior to the meeting, was on board with the approach.

 “I just want people to be positive and to get rid of any negative feelings, said Mendicino.
 “It’s a nonaggressive way to get rid of any pent up violent outbursts.”

 City Council began its meeting at 7:30pm on November 19th and within minutes it was an all-out war.
 In a struggle to maintain the outburst, security secured City Council doors, locking 7 civilians inside during the madness.

 “It was madness!” says Joseph Smart, a lucky civilian that escaped.
 “Al McDonald welcomed everyone to the meeting and right then and there, darts started to fly.”

-Scott Robertson sacrificed himself in a noble display of being a human shield after prying open the locked doors with his bare hands to let civilians out.
-He used his Nerf dart riddled body to give civilians enough time to run away.
+Scott Robertson sacrificed himself in a noble display, prying open the locked doors with his bare hands.
+He then used his Nerf dart riddled body to give civilians enough time to run away.

 The chaos then spread to the rest of City Hall with the council members making alliances and truces to conspire against the rest.
 Al McDonald retreated to his office and held down that level of City Hall.